Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-compute-cache-resources.md

 {% elsif page.deployment == "tf" %}
 * Provisioning completes successfully when the Provisioner shuts down automatically.
 If the Provisioner doesn't shut down, the provisioning cycle has failed and you must troubleshoot it. {{site.cnq.monitorProvisioner}}

 * The first variable in the example configuration files in the `aws-terraform-cnq` repository is `deployment_name`.
-To help avoid conflicts between Network Load Balancers (NLBs), resource groups, cross-region CloudWatch views, and other deployment components, Terraform ignores the `deployment_name` value and any changes to it.
-Terraform generates the additional `deployment_unique_name` variable; appends a random, 11-digit alphanumeric value to it; and then tags all future resources with this variable, which never changes during subsequent Terraform deployments.
+To help avoid conflicts between Network Load Balancers (NLBs), resource groups, cross-region CloudWatch views, and other deployment components, {{site.cnq.deploymentUniqueName}}
 {% endif %}

 * If you plan to deploy multiple Qumulo clusters, give the `q_cluster_name` variable a unique name for each cluster.